 Step 4 - Process Payments

-Jackrabbit offers the option to partner with one of our two ePayment Partners to save you time and money.
+Jackrabbit offers the option to partner with one of three ePayment Partners to save you time and money.
 Payments can be processed for multiple families all at once with payment transactions posted to family accounts automatically and family balances updated.

-Select Post Later to Automate ePayments to Process Later and set up a recurring schedule, in other words, you only have to set it once and it's done!
+Select Post Later to Automate ePayments to Process Later and set up a recurring schedule. ePayments should be manually processed several times before automating to ensure accuracy.

 Individual payments can be posted to a family's account using the following: